jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2024/day02/README.md

 # AoC 2024 - Day 2: Red-Nosed Reports

 Puzzle Page: https://adventofcode.com/2024/day/2
+˚
 Code: [solution](Day02.kt) - [test](../../../../../../test/kotlin/lacar/junilu/aoc2024/day02/Day02Test.kt)

 ## Approach

 This one ramped up the difficulty a couple of notches from Day 1, in my opinion.
 Quick-and-dirty again today.
 As these puzzles get more difficult, I'm sure I'll have to resort to a more test-first style to keep things straight in my head.
+The upside to doing a quick-and-dirty solution is that it gives me many opportunities to tidy up and refactor the code to a better, cleaner, and clearer state.

 Both parts use `count()`, `all{}`.
 Part 2 uses `any{}`.
-The `windowed()` function was central to the solution since it's what I used to chunk the level changes in each report.
+The `windowed()` function, and later on `zipWithNext()`, was central to the solution since it's what I used to chunk the level changes in each report.
 Kotlin conveniently provides all these functions as part of its standard library.

 ### Part 1

-Once again, I found that Kotlin makes it really easy to express an idea directly in code.
+Once again, Kotlin made it easy to express abstract ideas clearly and succinctly.

-The key ideas I wanted to express were that a report is safe if:
+The key ideas taken from the puzzle description revolve around what makes a report "safe":
-- all changes between levels are in the same direction (changes are consistent) _and_
+- all changes between levels are either **all increasing** or **all decreasing** _and_
-- all changes between levels are by 1, 2, or 3 (expressed as range in Kotlin: `1..3`)
+- all changes between levels are by 1, 2, or 3 (expressed as a range in Kotlin: `1..3`)

-The `windowed()` function makes it easy to compare successive chunks of a list.
-I used `windowed(2)` so I could compare each pair of numbers in a report.
-In a late refactoring, I switched to using `zipWithNext()` which more specifically chunks the list into pairs of adjacent elements.
-Using the puzzle terms, it helps chunk a report into pairs of successive levels so we can easily calculate the level changes throughout each report.
+The `windowed()` function is the workhorse for chunking the report into pairs of adjacent levels.
+I initially used `windowed(2)` for this but in a later refactoring switched to `zipWithNext()` which chunks the list into pairs of adjacent elements.
 See Refactoring Note #5 below.

 IntelliJ IDEA has a very convenient intent (`⌥ Option` + `↩ Enter` on Mac) for converting a parameter into a receiver.
-I been doing this often to make the code more expressive:
+I've used this often to make the code more expressive:

 * `isSafe(report)` becomes `report.isSafe()`
 * `areConsistent(changes)` becomes `changes.areConsistent()`
 * `inSafeRange(changes)` becomes `changes.inSafeRange()`

-This is done with [extension functions](https://kotlinlang.org/docs/extensions.html).
+This is achieved with [extension functions](https://kotlinlang.org/docs/extensions.html).

 ### Part 2

-Initially, I created a separate function, `howManyAreSafeWithDampener()` for Part 2.
-I was able to eliminate it later by adding a `useDampener` parameter to the Part 1 `howManyAreSafe()`.
-I gave it a default value of `false` so I didn't have to change any function calls for Part 1.
+Initially, I created a separate function, `howManyAreSafeWithDampener()`, for Part 2.
+I eliminated it later by adding a `useDampener` parameter to `howManyAreSafe()` from Part 1.
+A default value of `false` kept the Part 1 calls unchanged.

     report.howManyAreSafe()                    // Part 1 call
     report.howManyAreSafe(useDampener = true)  // Part 2 call

-For the dampening, I added a new function which allowed me to express the Part 2 requirement clearly
+To handle "dampening" of an otherwise unsafe report, I created a new function, `canBeDampened()`, which let me express the Part 2 intent clearly

     report.isSafe() || report.canBeDampened()

-Later, I simplified this because the `canBeDampened()` function eventually called `isSafe()` anyway.
+This was further simplified in a later refactoring.
 See Refactofing Note #1 below.

 ## Reflection